 Loan flipping

-Loan flipping is a very common form of predatory practices often performed by lenders.
+Loan flipping is a very common form of predatory practice often performed by lenders.
 This happens when a lender convinces a homeowner to get a new loan with them.
-While the homeowner may initially receive some extra money from this new loan, over time the loan becomes bogged down with a higher interest rate, excessive fees, and late penalties.
+While the homeowner may initially receive some extra money from this new loan, over time, the loan becomes bogged down with a higher interest rate, excessive fees, and late penalties.
 Eventually, homeowners could end up in the same situation they were in before, if not worse.

 Phony government programs